mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 Parameters | Description
 -----------|-------------
 env | The target environment.
 Allowed values are "Staging", "Developer", "Pre-Production" or "Production". purpose | The purpose of the device in the MOSIP ecosystem.
-For devices that are not registered the purpose is empty.</li><li>Allowed value is "Auth". specVersion | Expected version of SBI specification. timeout | Max time the app will wait for the capture.
+For devices that are not registered the purpose is empty.
+Allowed value is "Registration". specVersion | Expected version of SBI specification. timeout | Max time the app will wait for the capture.
 It is expected that the API will respond back before timeout with the best frame.
 All timeouts are in milliseconds. captureTime | Time of capture in ISO format with timezone.
 The time is as per the requesting application.